 Stone Sisters Pizza Bar

-Despite its cheesy, carb-filled reputation, pizza can be healthy; and a trio of sisters opened Oklahoma City’s Stone Sisters Pizza Bar to accomplish just this task.
-Revising pizza for hungry vegans, vegetarians and those seeking healthier pies, Stone Sisters serves up classic flavors and combinations like cheese and pepperoni, offered with a lighter touch.
+Despite its cheesy, carb-filled reputation, pizza can be healthy; a trio of sisters opened Oklahoma City’s Stone Sisters Pizza Bar to accomplish just this task.
+Revising pizza for hungry vegans, vegetarians and those seeking healthier pies, Stone Sisters serves up classic flavors and combinations like cheese and pepperoni with a lighter touch.

 This unassuming eatery off US-77 house-makes nutritious crusts, including a gluten-free sprouted spelt crust or vegan cauliflower crust.
 Three specialty pies comprise the vegan menu, like the hamburger-esque #3 with vegan meat crumbles, vegan cheese blend, crushed tomatoes, fresh garlic, veggie toppings and an herb oil drizzle.
 The #1 resembles a Greek salad on vegan crust with white bean and roasted garlic hummus, smoked black salt charred eggplant, arugula-walnut pesto and fresh, locally-sourced veggies.
 There’s also a create-your-own option for vegans and vegetarians with distinctive preferences.